AstroMen/AstroMen.github.io/Distributed_Web_Crawler_Design.md

 ### URL Distributor
    - Discovers new URLs from the scraped web pages
-   - Pushes them back to Kafka's "URL-to-crawl" topic
+   - Pushes them back to Kafka's "webpage-urls" topic

 ## 3. Workflow